-Secrets About The TD Bank New York Five Boro Bike Tour That You Never Thought To Ask
+The TD Bank New York Five Boro Bike Tour From a Marshal’s Perspective

 The New York Five Boro Bike Tour is a 40 mile bike ride that attracts 32,000 riders each year and they get to ride a closed-course of major highways through the five boroughs of New York City.
 The route includes Sixth Avenue, Central Park, Madison Avenue Bridge, 3rd Avenue Bridge, FDR Drive, Queensborough Bridge, the BQE and the lower section of the Westbound lanes of the Verrazzano Bridge.
 Fort Wadsworth in Staten Island is used for the finish festival.
 The event takes place on the first Sunday in May each year.